How Do You Get Approved to Lease A Commercial Space?

 Credit History

-It’s not unusual for lessors to review an applicant’s personal credit history as well as the business’s score.
-This is particularly true when relatively new companies are involved.
+It’s not unusual for landlords to review an applicant’s personal credit history as well as the business’s score.
+This is particularly true when relatively new companies are involved, as a solid credit history indicates reliability and financial responsibility.

 Assets

-Securing a commercial lease usually requires applicants to demonstrate cash on hand as well as collateral.
+When securing a lease for a commercial space, you’ll need to demonstrate that you have adequate financial resources to meet lease obligations.
+This usually requires applicants to demonstrate cash on hand as well as collateral.
 Bank statements, equipment, and other assets indicate you have the resources to fulfill a lease agreement.

 Typical Commercial Real Estate Lease Term Lengths